 The midrange is where these headphones shine.
 The range is ultra-falt and accurate, with enough warmth and clarity to ensure a vibrant and engaging listening experience.
 Vocals are lush and detailed, instruments hit clean with excellent tonality, and spoken dialogue is crisp and clear.

-The imaging is superb, with excellent harmony between the two drivers.
-Spatial recognition is a breeze thanks to the impressive stereo imaging.
-But as with most closed-back headphones, the soundstage does feel cramped.
 If you need a more airy sound profile, you’ll need to explore open-back options, but as a result, you’ll miss out on all the other benefits that closed-back cans offer.

 For a set of Bluetooth headphones, it manages to break the limitations and shackles of the format.
 A wonderfully detailed sound that is capable and effective in the studio but equally engaging and fun for your daily commute.